smart-on-fhir/cumulus-library/docs/study-configuration.md

 #    This behavior can't be overriden.

 # A stage is a list of actions.
 Actions can have the following fields:
-#   - 'description', which will be displayed in the CLI while the action is being run
+#   - 'label', which will be displayed in the CLI while the action is being run
 #   - 'type', which determines what the action does, and which parts of the library CLI the
 #     action is invoked by.
 Valid types:
 #      - 'build:serial' (default if action_type is not specified) runs the files in order, one at a time